lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 * conduct a quick internet search to see if there is an emerging best practice (even though I may have also searched weeks or months prior),
 * consider who the intended research population is in relationship to the topic of investigation,
 * look to recently published, similar, research to see what other researchers are doing, and
-* ask for a colleagial, formative review from individuals who hold marginalized identities, whose data will be requested in the survey.
+* ask for a collegial, formative review from individuals who hold marginalized identities, whose data will be requested in the survey.

 When I engage in research, I try to balance the need to quantify (with discrete categories) who is participating in the survey and inviting respondents to state (in their own words) their identity.
 This is consistent with my view that variables like race, ethnicity, and gender identity are socially constructed.
 In addition to this particular worldview, Parent [-@parent_handling_2013] has suggested that the worst possible kind of missing data pattern (MNAR -- missing not at random) may be caused when items are *unanswerable* to particular person.
 Therefore, it is essential that all individuals recognize themselves in the items that assess demographic variables.